 When thinking through air conditioner components, it is important to mention the thermostat.
 Thermostats utilize a temperature-sensing device, such as a metallic coil or mercury vial, to detect the temperature in your house.
 When the temperature reaches a certain level, the sensing device will reach a point where an electric circuit opens so that power can flow to your air conditioner.
 Your temperature selection determines the point at which this circuit opens.
 Mechanical, programmable, and smart thermostats are the three most common types of devices in use today.

 Without a blower fan, an AC unit from Complete Comfort cannot distribute the cold air that it produces.
 This fan pulls in warm air from your home and pushes it over the evaporator coil.
 Depending on your system’s size, there may be multiple supply vents so that your appliance can pull air from multiple locations in your house.
-This allows your home to cool more evenly so that you do not have to deal with any hot spots throughout the day.
+This allows your home to cool more evenly.
 A blower fan pulls double duty because it also blows air over the heat exchanger when you are using your furnace.

 The refrigerant in your air conditioner is what does the heavy lifting in terms of removing heat from your home.
 The formulation of the refrigerant compound allows it to be easily manipulated through pressure changes.
 These pressure changes alter the temperature of the refrigerant so that it can either expel or absorb heat as needed.
 At various points during the cooling process, the refrigerant can exist either as a liquid or a gas.
 Newer refrigerant formulations tend to be more efficient at cooling your residence and less harmful to the environment when they escape through small leaks in your refrigerant line.